aar/uc_payflow_oro/README.txt

 install).
 If you are on a webserver where you cannot gain access (or cant find it) to cacert.pem, you may use the bundled cacert.pem file.
 It is reccomended that cacert.pem be placed OUTSIDE of the drupal, or any directories accessible from the web.
-Once the cacert.pem file is placed somewhere on your machine, in the Paypal PayFlow Pro settings, under "Certificate Path", specifcify the relative directory of that cacert.pem file.
+Once the cacert.pem file is placed somewhere on your machine, in the Paypal PayFlow Pro settings, under "Certificate Path", specify the absolute or relative directory of that cacert.pem file.

 i.e. Certificate path can be:

-../cacert.pem (one directory above drupal root dir) ../../cacert.pem (two directories above drupal root dir)
+../cacert.pem (one directory above drupal root dir) ../../cacert.pem (two directories above drupal root dir) [Note: some configurations will require an absolute path.]

 etc.